This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Mating and Breeding Season

-- Females can mate with multiple partners during the season
+- Females can mate with several partners during breeding season

-- Both males and females reach their dating age between 2-4 years old
+- Both sexes reach sexual maturity between 2-4 years old

 Egg-Laying and Incubation